 Think of it this way – if you had bought Bitcoin at its previous high of just under $20k, would you be happy to still be holding it now, at $6k?
 Of course not, you might even be swearing to never put a cent into crypto ever again.
 At the same time, if you had taken a 10% loss, sold, and simply waited, you would have been able to rebuy far more BTC for the same money, and potentially even have managed to make even more by trading some of the swings that have taken place over the last few months.

 How to avoid: This isn’t to say that it’s that easy.
 None of us are fortune tellers, but it can be a good idea to know when to cut your losses and be patient.
 For complete beginners we recommend at first investing just a small amount into the market so you can get a feel and truly understand the high level of volatility that exists in crypto, and then think about investing more when you know what kinds of losses you are comfortable with accepting – for short or long term.
 Of course, if you feel you’ve found the next Facebook or Google, and don’t intend to sell the coins for a few years, you can switch off and forget – we absolutely don’t recommend active trading for everyone (although learning some technical analysis can’t hurt), but it can be a good idea to keep an eye on the overall state of the market, and not to become disillusioned with a false sense of where you stand – a loss is a loss.
+If you have some skills to offer you could also look into freelance websites that pay in bitcoin or other cryptocurrency.
+This way you can earn some crypto relatively risk-free (besides your time), so you have a little skin in the game to make your first trades.

 There you have it, eight mistakes you want to avoid at all costs.
-In summary, secure yourself online, be sceptical of everyone (including us), ignore the shills, don’t get caught up in a Ponzi scheme, and don’t jump on a bandwagon unless you’ve done your own research, research, research!
+In summary, secure yourself online, be sceptical of everyone (including us), ignore the shills, don’t get caught up in a Ponzi scheme, and don’t jump on a bandwagon unless you’ve done your own research!